New Developments and Proposed Projects

 New emergency and transitional housing for men in the Town of Aurora

-York Region is constructing a new men's emergency and transitional housing building to replace the existing aging emergency housing building, Porter Place, which is currently located in the Town of East Gwillimbury.
+York Region is planning to construct a new men's emergency and transitional housing building to replace the existing aging emergency housing building, Porter Place, which is currently located in the Town of East Gwillimbury.
 The location of the proposed building is 14452 Yonge Street in the Town of Aurora.
 Construction is anticipated to begin in spring 2023 with occupancy by 2025.
 The new building will provide inclusive, flexible, and client-centred supports for men at risk of or experiencing homelessness.

 Visit york.ca/MensHousing for more information.